 DO decide on a clear career focus.
 If your resume seems scattered or overly generalist, you are doing yourself a disservice because hiring managers will likely rule you out for everything.

-DO communicate your career focus by including a “Career Summary” section at the top of your resume.
-The “Career Summary” section should communicate what type of professional you are and what you have to offer.
+DO communicate your career focus by including a “Career Summary” or “Profile Summary” section at the top of your resume.
+This section should clearly communicate what type of professional you are and what you have to offer.
+(See the examples farther down the page for how this looks).

 DO pursue positions for which you are clearly qualified.
 If you don’t meet 80% or more of a job’s required qualifications, either focus your job search on networking (because then connections may trump career history) OR do some things (education, professional organization membership, volunteer work, etc.) to increase your marketability before launching a job search.